johnjasa/new_greenheart/_sources/development_guidelines.md

 ## Documentation development

-The key to making GreenHEART more user-friendly is to have clear and concise documentation.
+The key to making ODIES more user-friendly is to have clear and concise documentation.
 This includes docstrings for functions and classes, as well as high-level documentation for the tool itself.
 We should also have a clear way to document the expected methods and attributes of classes so that users can develop their own models.